Eye Safety Questions

 What causes eye injuries?

 Metal, plastic or wood fragments, tools, particles, chemicals and harmful radiation cause most eye injuries.
-A recent surveyfound that in 60 percent of workplace injuries, the injured person wore no eye protection.
+A recent survey found that in 60 percent of workplace injuries, the injured person was not wearing eye protection.

 Do I need side protection on my glasses?

-Canadian Standards require incorporated side protection be used.
+Canadian Standards require integrated or incorporated side protection be used.

 Will wearing prescription safety glasses weaken my eyesight?